 In the state of Washington, a pedestrian does not always have the right of way.
 If you are not crossing with a crosswalk, crossing against the light, or jaywalking, you must yield the right of way to moving vehicles.
 This means that there are some situations in which you may not be eligible for compensation.
 In order to protect your right to compensation, it is important that you do not discuss the accident with anyone at the scene except police officers.
 You should cooperate with law enforcement, but don’t add any details or commentary beyond what is necessary.

-If you are struck by a car, you need to first seek emergency medical attention.
+If you are struck by a car, you need to first seek emergency medical attention then consider a car accident law firm.
 Even if the car wasn’t going very fast when it hit you, you could have serious internal injuries depending on how the car hit your body.
 Get medical treatment before taking any other actions if possible.

 While at the scene you will need to get information from the driver, including: